• Meeting AP CSP College Board Requirements

 • Question modal template and answer validation

-• POST /api/snakes/answer-question endpoint
+• POST /api/snakes/answer-question endpoint with server-side square range validation (QUESTION_SECTION_MIN_SQUARE to QUESTION_SECTION_MAX_SQUARE)

-• Bullet-awarding logic for correct answers
+• Bullet-awarding logic for correct answers; automatic 'boss' section unlock when reaching square 56

-• Square visit tracking to prevent re-answering
+• Square visit tracking via visited_squares[] (MutableList/JSON) to prevent re-answering

 • Visual feedback for correct/incorrect answers